The Information Complexity of Learning Tasks, their Structure and their Distance: Information in the Model Parameters

 \subsection{Connections with the PAC-Bayes Bound}

 The Lagrangian $C_\beta(\D; P, Q)$ admits another interpretation as an upper-bound to the test error, as shown by the PAC-Bayes test error bound:

 \begin{thm}[{\cite[Theorem 2]{mcallester2013pac}}] Assume the dataset $\D=\{(x_i, y_i)\}_{i=1}^N$ is sampled i.i.d.\ from a distribution $p(y,x)$, and assume that the per-sample loss used to train is bounded by $L_\text{max} = 1$ (we can reduce to this case by clipping and rescaling the loss).
-For any fixed $\beta>1/2$, prior $P(w)$, and weight distribution $Q(w|\D)$, with probability at least $1-\delta$ over the sample of $\D$, we have:
+For any fixed $\beta>1/2$, pre-distribution $P(w)$, and post-distribution $Q(w|\D)$, with probability at least $1-\delta$ over the sample of $\D$, we have:

 where $L_\text{test}(Q) := \E_{x,y \sim p(x,y)} [\E_{w\sim Q}[p_w(y|x)]]$ is the expected per-sample test error that the model incurs using the weight distribution $Q(w|\D)$. \end{thm} Hence, we see that minimizing the Lagrangian $C_\beta(\D; P, Q)$ can be interpreted as minimizing an upper-bound on the test error of the model, rather than directly minimizing the train error.
 This is in accordance with the intuition developed earlier, that minimizing $C_\beta(\D; P, Q)$ forces the model to capture the structure of the data.
 It is also interesting to consider the following bound on the expectation over the sampling of $\D$ (\cite[Theorem 4]{mcallester2013pac}):